1855 Atlantic hurricane season: Hurricane Five

 This was regarded as the worst hurricane in the region since 1819.
 In Louisiana, winds and storm surge impacted the eastern portions of the state.
 The wharf and bathhouse in Proctorville were swept away.
 About 4 ft of water was reported at Proctor's Landing.
 A combination of strong winds and storm surge destroyed a number of houses along the shores of Lake Borgne.
 Along the coast of Mississippi, most structures were swept to sea.
 The foundation of the Biloxi Lighthouse was endangered due to erosion from this storm.
-The Cat Island Lighthouse was also left in "severe peril".
+Additionally, locals described the Cat Island Lighthouse as being left in "severe peril".
 Several ships were damaged or capsized in the Mississippi River, including Atchafalaya, J.S.
 Chenoweth, Ship Shoal, and Venice.
+One death occurred in Mississippi City after winds unroofed some lodging at the Teagarden Hotel, while two women may have drowned along the coast of the state.

 Other systems

 In addition to the five tropical systems, another storm was operationally believed to have existed in late August and early September.
-The ship Atlantic encountered a very heavy gale while located west of Sable Island, Nova Scotia on August 31.
-The storm moved rapidly east-northeastward offshore Atlantic Canada.
-It was last noted on September 2 and was thought to have transitioned into an extratropical cyclone.
+The ship Atlantic encountered a very heavy gale while located west of Sable Island, Nova Scotia, on August 31.The storm moved rapidly east-northeastward offshore Atlantic Canada.
+It was last noted on September 2, when the storm transitioned into an extratropical cyclone.
 However, HURDAT no longer includes this system in its database.

+Season effects

+This is a table of all of the known storms that formed in the 1855 Atlantic hurricane season.
+It includes their duration (within the basin), areas affected, damages, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1855 USD.